-You have gained access to Document 2 (Deputy Detective Note), which can be found at the back of this case book on page 53.
-Please note this in your case log.
+Circle Document 2 in your case log.
+You have gained access to Document 2 (Deputy Detective Note), which can be found at the back of this case book on page 68.

 "And Jack, if you do figure out where this guy's at, you keep your distance.
 Just pick up a payphone and tell them to connect you to me at the number on that sheet, and we'll go pick him up.
 Or call me if you get stuck."